with Myo Denis Lahey

 7:30 - 9 pm

-, the word of Buddha.
-Like every other example of hagiography, or chronicles of the sacred, the text we have today emerges from the murky background of history trailing the cobwebs of political, social, economic and aesthetic currents that are the results of all human interaction.
-While this of itself can make for interesting attempts to unearth the “real truth” of the text’s initial, spiritual inspiration, its careful transmission down the generations, and the efforts of all right-thinking people to treat it as the treasure it is, our purpose will be:
+The text we have today emerges from the murky background of history trailing the cobwebs of political, social, economic and aesthetic currents that are the results of all human interaction.
+While this of itself can make for interesting attempts to unearth the “real truth” of the text’s initial, spiritual inspiration, our purpose will be:

 - to look at the text in light of how the Platform Sutra came to acquire its high status as the ultimate expression of Ch’an/Zen’s very ethos, or the face it chooses to present to the world; and

-- to see what echoes of our own practice of the Buddha Way we may discover as modern practitioners in what we regard as an unbroken lineage extending all the way from Buddha’s time to our own.
+- to discover as modern practitioners how our own practice of the Buddha Way issues from an unbroken lineage extending all the way from Buddha’s time to our own.

 We’ll primarily be using the translation by Red Pine (The Platform Sutra